pulibrary/princeton_ansible/roles/ufw_firewall/README.md

 # UFW Firewall Role

 This Ansible role configures the Uncomplicated Firewall (UFW) on our Linux systems.
 It allows you to define allowed and denied networks and ports, making it easy to manage your firewall rules.
+Further descriptions of the networks will be on [IT-Handbook](https://github.com/pulibrary/pul-it-handbook)

 ## Requirements